Updated on March 17th, 2020

 3. Work on your bucket list – places you dream of visiting in Latin America.
 Think of not only the most famous places that make every blogger’s Instagram page, but also search for those destinations well off the "Gringo Trail."

 4. Begin compiling the packing list for your next trip, and gather in the supplies.
 (Yes!
 Begin packing!
 I always keep my travel knapsack ready to go.)
-A few for South America travels are those by Steve Hänisch, Lia & Jeremy (Practical Wanderlust) and Along Dusty Roads.
+One for South America travels was created by Steve Hänisch.

 5. If you are presently traveling and hunkered down (or always keep your travel pack ready), go through your inventory.
 Check for expired medicines (including gauzes and bandages – yes, they have an expiration date!), or any supplies that may be low and make a list of what needs to be replaced.
 Mend any items that may be needing attention.
 Wash your knapsack, daypack, sleeping bag and other gear.